apollographql/apollo-utils/packages/generate-persisted-query-manifest/README.md

 [GraphQL Codegen](https://the-guild.dev/graphql/codegen) is a popular code generation utility used with GraphQL.
 You can use GraphQL Codegen's [persisted documents](https://the-guild.dev/graphql/codegen/plugins/presets/preset-client#persisted-documents) feature with `generate-persisted-query-manifest` by providing the `documents` option with the `fromGraphQLCodegenPersistedDocuments` utility exported by this package.
-Doing so will skip file system traversal and instead use the GraphQL documents defined in the persisted documents manifest as the documents source.
+This is useful to prevent traversing the file system to parse GraphQL documents sinceGraphQL Codegen has already done the hard work for you.

 ```ts
 import type { PersistedQueryManifestConfig } from "@apollo/generate-persisted-query-manifest";